wassermanlab/ExplaiNN/README.md

 matplotlib==3.5.2
 ```

+A normal successful installation should finish in a few minutes.

 ## Example of training an ExplaiNN model on TF binding data

 Here I give an example of how one can train and interpret an ExplaiNN model on predicting the binding of 3 TFs: FOXA1, MAX, and JUND.
 The dataset can be found [here](https://drive.google.com/drive/folders/1tFWWTCUoE2Jg0zrMvKKtTqEBuwkkJ1bl).